-- The key to understanding technology is that R&D and technology adoption are purposeful activities, so improvements in technology often result from endogenous innovation. - This lecture will review the two most popular macroeconomic models of technological change: - Those with expanding variety of inputs or machines used in production, developed in Romer (1990). - The "Schumpeterian models" with quality improvements and creative destruction as in Aghion and Howitt (1992) and Grossman and Helpman (1991). - The first set of models were covered in detail in 14.451, so I will just include a few pointers to fix the notation and to bring out the contrasts with the Schumpeterian models.
+- The key to understanding technology is that R&D and technology adoption are purposeful activities, so improvements in technology often result from endogenous innovation. - This lecture will review the two most popular macroeconomic models of technological change: - Those with expanding variety of inputs or machines used in production, developed in Romer (1990). - The "Schumpeterian models" with quality improvements and creative destruction as in Aghion and Howitt (1992) and Grossman and Helpman (1991). - The first set of models should have been covered in 14.452, so this is just a review to fix the notation and bring out the contrasts with the Schumpeterian models.
+These lecture notes contain material both for the first lecture and the first recitation.